List of World Heritage Sites in Kuwait

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty, are defined as natural heritage.
 The State of Kuwait accepted the convention on 6 June 2002.
 There are no World Heritage Sites in the country, but there are five on the tentative list.
-It has served on the World Heritage Committee twice: first from 2003 to 2007, and then again from 2015 to 2019.
+It has served on the World Heritage Committee three times: from 2003 to 2007, then from 2015 to 2019, and most recently from 2025 to 2029.

 Tentative list

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.
 In addition to sites inscribed on the World Heritage List, member states can maintain a list of tentative sites that they may consider for nomination.
 Nominations for the World Heritage List are only accepted if the site was previously listed on the tentative list.
 As of 2025, Kuwait has listed five sites on the tentative list.